vishkid84/pickaflick_milestone_2/README.md

 ### Strategy

-The aim is to create an all purpose website app which interests people who spent their time watching a lot of movies.
+The aim is to create a multi purpose website app which interests people who spend their time watching a lot of movies.
 The main purpose of the website though is to help them pick a movie to watch, hence the site name pick-a-flick.

 ### Scope